Southern Ohio Correctional Facility: Death row

 The Southern Ohio Correctional Facility is where condemned Ohio prisoners are executed; however, prisoners awaiting execution are not housed there on a long-term basis.
 Since the riots, the men's death row has been relocated four times.
-The first relocation was to the Mansfield Correctional Institution in Mansfield with the majority of inmates being moved later to the Ohio State Penitentiary, a supermax facility in Youngstown while a few remained at Mansfield.
+The first relocation was to the Mansfield Correctional Institution in Mansfield, with the majority of inmates being moved later to the Ohio State Penitentiary, a supermax facility in Youngstown, while a few remained at Mansfield.
 Most condemned inmates were moved to the Chillicothe Correctional Institution in Chillicothe in 2012 before being moved in 2024 to a new death row unit at the nearby Ross Correctional Institution.
-Six high-security inmates, four of whom were involved in the 1993 riot, remain at OSP with two others with serious medical conditions housed at the Franklin Medical Center in Columbus.
-Donna Roberts, the lone woman on Ohio's death row, as well as any future female prisoners sentenced to death, are and will be held at the Ohio Reformatory for Women in Marysville.
+Of the death row inmates, ninety-three are housed at Ross Correctional Institution, eleven are housed at the Ohio State Penitentiary, three are housed at Franklin Medical Center, and one is held at Warren Correctional Institution.
+Any future cisgender female prisoners sentenced to death will be held at the Ohio Reformatory for Women in Marysville.